Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: Introduction

-These studies on wind speed conditions in a street canyon were mainly focused on pedestrian-level winds for discrete points, a limited range of street widths and for wind parallel to the street canyon.
-Detailed CFD study of wind blowing perpendicular to the street canyon still requires more attention.
-In this study, information using a detailed CFD simulation has been provided for the mean wind speed at the entire pedestrian level street width for the considered wind directions in order to assess pedestrian wind comfort inside street canyons.
+These studies on wind speed conditions in a street canyon were mainly focused on pedestrian-level winds at discrete points and a rather limited range of street widths.
+To the best of our knowledge, we are the first to present a wind-comfort assessment for both uniform and non-uniform street canyons across a wide range of wind and geometric conditions and to provide the mean wind speed at the pedestrian level across the entire street for a perpendicular wind direction in order to assess pedestrian wind comfort inside street canyons.